Bitrix24 Helpdesk

 Parameters:

-randstring It returns a random string.
+randstring Returns a random string.

 urlencode URL-string coding.